 Testnet quickstart

-The shortest honest path: install the wallet, generate a key, claim test SCC from the faucet, send a transfer.
+The shortest honest path: install the wallet, launch it, claim test SCC, send a transfer.
+Four steps, ~30 seconds.

 1. Install (Linux / macOS, x86_64 + Apple Silicon)